-4.5.9 RS-232 and USB
+4.5.5 RS-232 and USB

-The goal is communicate with every controllable device via Ethernet.
+a goal is communicate with every controllable device via Ethernet.
 To accomplish this, some equipment will require a protocol converter.
-Lantronix terminal servers are currently used for RS-232 and RS-422/485 devices.
-Lantronix also produces a USB server, should that functionality be required.
+In the case of RS-232 and RS-422/485 devices, this "protocol converter" can be implemented by the use of a terminal server hooked up to the Eternet.
+The observatory currently uses a number of Lantronix terminal servers.
+Lantronix also produces a USB server if our only option for specific devices are USB interfaces.
+As of this writing, it is unclear what type of devices these would be and is thus difficult to design to.